Check out: Season 1 Malignant Hearts | New Legendary Aspects in S1 | S1 New Uniques

-D4 Leveling Guide for ALL CLASSES
+D4 S2 Seasonal Leveling Guide for ALL CLASSES

 D4 Leveling Guides & Builds for: Barbarian | Druid | Necromancer | Rogue | Sorcerer